New York, to that tall skyline I come

 From when I was about 12 years old right through high school, I had a poster on my bedroom wall depicting a sunset view of lower Manhattan, taken from Brooklyn, with the glorious silhouette of the Brooklyn Bridge in the foreground.
 For most of my teenage years, visiting New York (along with visiting London) was somewhat of a Holy Grail to me.
 Once I’d been there, I’d be A Grown-Up.
 Well-Travelled.
 A Woman of the World.
 In 1997 I finally realised this ambition when I had a 2-day stopover in NYC at the end of an action-packed trip to the wilds of Wisconsin for the Oshkosh EAA Airventure.
 But all that did was whet my appetite – I wanted another bite of the Big Apple.

-Which is how I found myself at 37,000 feet one Saturday about a month ago, contemplating the tray of airline food on the left, and asking myself which evil mind came up with the idea of the snack box on the right… How many E-numbers do you think might be in there?!
+Which is how I found myself at 37,000 feet one Saturday about a month ago, contemplating the tray of airline food above, and asking myself which evil mind came up with the idea of the snack box… How many E-numbers do you think might be in there?!

 In about an hour we were in Manhattan and found to our delight that the subway exit was right outside the door of our hotel – the Cosmopolitan.
 If you want a concierge, a gift shop, help with your bags and a minibar, this is NOT the place for you.
 If you want an incredibly convenient location, lots of funky stores and restaurants nearby, a subway station outside your door, very clean, modern rooms and a safe area to walk around in after dark, step this way.
 We had a room that unfortunately faced a central shaft, so no view except the people in the room across the shaft – but it also meant we had absolute silence at night, whereas I think street noise may be a problem in the front rooms.
 Take your pick.
 Either way, I would highly recommend this place for the budget-conscious traveller.